nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Mark module as taken: `mod mark`

-Marks module(s) of a batchmate as `taken`, which means the batchmate has taken the module(s) before.
+Marks module(s) of a specified batchmate as `taken`, which means the batchmate has taken the module(s) before.

 Format: `mod mark INDEX MODULE [MORE_MODULES]...`